60pportunities/documentacao/docs/ggha.md

 ## Building Your First Workflow
 In this chapter, we will walk you through the process of building your first GitHub Actions workflow from scratch.
 Our goal is to help you gain a practical understanding of how to create and con- figure workflows to automate various tasks within your development projects.

-We will begin by discussing different types of workflow triggers, including event-based triggers and scheduled triggers, which de- termine when your workflow should run.
+We will begin by discussing different types of workflow triggers, including event-based triggers and scheduled triggers, which determine when your workflow should run.
 Understanding these triggers is essential for designing workflows that respond effect- ively to specific events or run on a predetermined schedule.

 Next, we will delve into defining jobs and steps within your workflow.
 This section will cover the structure and configuration of jobs, including how to define steps, use pre-built actions, and run shell commands.
 By learning about these components, you'll be able to create custom workflows tailored to your specific needs.

 We will also explore how to leverage matrix builds and parallelization to efficiently test your code against multiple environments, runtime versions, or configurations.
 This powerful feature allows you to optimize your workflows by running multiple instances of a job simultaneously, reducing the overall execution time and im- proving reliability.

 By the end of this chapter, you will have hands-on experience in creating and configuring GitHub Actions workflows, enabling you to automate various tasks and processes in your software development projects.
 With a solid grasp of these foundational concepts, you will be ready to explore more advanced features and best practices in the following chapters.

 ### Workflow Triggers: Events and Scheduling
 In this section, we will delve into the different types of workflow triggers available in GitHub Actions.
 Workflow triggers are crucial in defining when and under what circumstances your workflows should run.
-Understanding and utilizing the various trigger op- tions will help you create more efficient and adaptable workflows tailored to your specific needs.
+Understanding and utilizing the various trigger options will help you create more efficient and adaptable workflows tailored to your specific needs.

 #### Event-based triggers:
 Event-based triggers are the most common type of triggers in GitHub Actions.
 These triggers initiate workflows in response to various events that occur within your repository, such as pushes, pull requests, and issues.
 Some of the most commonly used event-based triggers include: